Paracelsus: Later career

 In Beratzhausen, Paracelsus prepared Paragranum, his main work on medical philosophy, completed 1530.
 Moving on to St. Gall, he then completed his Opus Paramirum in 1531, which he dedicated to Joachim Vadian.
 From St. Gall, he moved on to the land of Appenzell, where he was active as lay preacher and healer among the peasantry.
-In the same year, he also visited the mines in Schwaz and Hall in Tyrol, working on his book on miners' diseases.
+In the same year, he visited the mines in Schwaz and Hall in Tyrol, working on his book on miners' diseases.
 He moved on to Innsbruck, where he was once again barred from practising.
 He passed Sterzing in 1534, moving on to Meran, Veltlin, and St. Moritz, which he praised for its healing springs.
-In Meran, he also came in contact with the socio-religious programs of the anabaptists.
+In Meran, he came in contact with the socioreligious programs of the Anabaptists.
 He visited Pfäfers Abbey, dedicating a separate pamphlet to its baths (1535).
 He passed Kempten, Memmingen, Ulm, and Augsburg in 1536.
 He finally managed to publish his Die grosse Wundartznei ("The Great Surgery Book"), printed in Ulm, Augsburg, and Frankfurt in this year.

-His Astronomia magna (also known as Philosophia sagax) was completed in 1537, but published only in 1571.
-It is a treatise on hermeticism, astrology, divination, theology, and demonology, and it laid the basis of Paracelsus's later fame as a "prophet".
+His Astronomia magna (also known as Philosophia sagax) was completed in 1537 but not published until 1571.
+It is a treatise on hermeticism, astrology, divination, theology, and demonology that laid the basis of Paracelsus's later fame as a "prophet".
 His motto Alterius non sit qui suus esse potest ("Let no man belong to another who can belong to himself") is inscribed on a 1538 portrait by Augustin Hirschvogel.

 Death and legacy

-In 1541, Paracelsus moved to Salzburg, probably on the invitation of Ernest of Bavaria, where he died on 24 September.
-He was buried in St Sebastian's cemetery in Salzburg.
-His remains were relocated inside St Sebastian's church in 1752.
+In 1541, Paracelsus moved to Salzburg where he died on 24 September.
+He was buried in St. Sebastian's cemetery in Salzburg.
+His remains were relocated inside St. Sebastian's church in 1752.

 After his death, the movement of Paracelsianism was seized upon by many wishing to subvert the traditional Galenic physics, and his therapies became more widely known and used.
-His autographs have been lost, but many of his works which remained unpublished during his lifetime were edited by Johannes Huser of Basel during 1589–1591.
-His works were frequently reprinted and widely read during the late 16th to early 17th century, and although his "occult" reputation remained controversial, his medical contributions were universally recognized, with e.g. a 1618 pharmacopeia by the Royal College of Physicians in London including "Paracelsian" remedies.
+His manuscripts have been lost, but many of his works which remained unpublished during his lifetime were edited by Johannes Huser of Basel during 1589 to 1591.
+His works were frequently reprinted and widely read during the late 16th to early 17th centuries, and although his "occult" reputation remained controversial, his medical contributions were universally recognized: a 1618 pharmacopeia by the Royal College of Physicians in London included "Paracelsian" remedies.

-The late 16th century also saw substantial production of Pseudo-Paracelsian writing, especially letters attributed to Paracelsus, to the point where biographers find it impossible to draw a clear line between genuine tradition and legend.
+The late 16th century saw substantial production of Pseudo-Paracelsian writing, especially letters attributed to Paracelsus, to the point where biographers find it impossible to draw a clear line between genuine tradition and legend.